MonashBioinformaticsPlatform/Proteomics-Intro-R-Workshop-2020/docs/rmarkdown.md

 [**More here**](https://rmarkdown.rstudio.com/lesson-9.html)

-We are not going to cover all of them, we are mainly going to be working with either `html_notebook` (new way) or `html_document` both produce very similar result, and essentially the personal preference.
-I'll try to touch on `ioslides_presentaion` towards the end.
+We are not going to cover all of them, we are mainly going to be working with either `html_document` or `html_notebook` both produce very similar results though behave slightly differently.
+We'll try to touch a little on `ioslides_presentation` towards the end.

 ## Vanilla Markdown